High School Students: Tips for Prospective Freshmen

 - Late spring semester: Carefully select courses for senior year, making sure that you meet all requirements for graduation and cover any prerequisites for your potential major (e.g., for engineering or business management).

-- Late summer and early fall semester: Sign up for and take the ACT and/or SAT if you haven't already or if you are taking them twice.
+- Late summer and early fall semester: Take the ACT and/or the SAT if you haven’t already, or if you’re taking them again.

-- January-February: Complete and submit the Free Application for Federal Student Aid (FAFSA).
+- After Oct.
+1: Complete and submit the Free Application for Federal Student Aid (FAFSA).

 - Spring semester: After receiving your acceptance notifications, make your choice!
 May 1 is the deposit deadline for UB and for many other colleges.